 What does “home” mean to you?

-Psychologically, “home” can be an emotional place where we experience acceptance and support.
-Ultimately, home for me means…
+Psychologically, “home” could be an emotional place where you experience love, acceptance and support.
+Home can also mean…

 - … coming back to yourself, feeling a deep connection with who you are

 - … being clear about your core values and life purpose

 - … regaining your inner strength and balance amidst life’s uncertainties and demands.